coreos/docs/os/using-systemd-drop-in-units.md

 # Using systemd drop-in units

-There are two methods of overriding default CoreOS settings in unit files: copying the unit file from `/usr/lib64/systemd/system` to `/etc/systemd/system` and modifying the chosen settings.
+There are two methods of overriding default Container Linux settings in unit files: copying the unit file from `/usr/lib64/systemd/system` to `/etc/systemd/system` and modifying the chosen settings.
 Alternatively, one can create a directory named `unit.d` within `/etc/systemd/system` and place a drop-in file `name.conf` there that only changes the specific settings one is interested in.
 Note that multiple such drop-in files are read if present.

-The advantage of the first method is that one easily overrides the complete unit, the default CoreOS unit is not parsed at all anymore.
-It has the disadvantage that improvements to the unit file supplied by CoreOS are not automatically incorporated on updates.
+The advantage of the first method is that one easily overrides the complete unit, the default Container Linux unit is not parsed at all anymore.
+It has the disadvantage that improvements to the unit file supplied by Container Linux are not automatically incorporated on updates.

-The advantage of the second method is that one only overrides the settings one specifically wants, where updates to the original CoreOS unit automatically apply.
-This has the disadvantage that some future CoreOS updates might be incompatible with the local changes, but the risk is much lower.
+The advantage of the second method is that one only overrides the settings one specifically wants, where updates to the original Container Linux unit automatically apply.
+This has the disadvantage that some future Container Linux updates might be incompatible with the local changes, but the risk is much lower.

 Note that for drop-in files, if one wants to remove entries from a setting that is parsed as a list (and is not a dependency), such as `ConditionPathExists=` (or e.g. `ExecStart=` in service units), one needs to first clear the list before re-adding all entries except the one that is to be removed.
 See below for an example.